papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 The world of React is only one island in the Frontend JavaScript archipelago - but for me it is a rich island and one that I intend to explore until I know every inch of it.

-The React ecosystem ( including [Next.js](https://nextjs.org), [Gatsby](https://www.gatsbyjs.com/), and the incredible number of libraries that have been built around the concept of the React component ) is like finally being able to stand up in the water of a island beach and walk toward the shore.
+Commiting myself to the React ecosystem ( including [Next.js](https://nextjs.org), [Gatsby](https://www.gatsbyjs.com/), and the incredible number of [libraries](https://github.com/enaqx/awesome-react) that have been built around the concept of the React component ) is like finally being able to stand up in the water of a island beach and walk toward the shore.

 And this island has beautiful things on it.
 It has natural resources with which I can build all sorts of wonderful and practical creations with.

-And I am far from alone on this island.
+**I am far from alone on this island.**

 Which, to me at this point in my journey as a developer, is very comforting.
 Especially after having been swimming in a huge ocean for a long time prior to touching sand.